nussl/nussl/README.md

 Branch Layout
 -------------

 - **Master** contains the most recent stable version, the version that you get when you pip install *nussl*.
 - **Development** contains the most recent work, but is not as stable as master.
-Most all of development work happens in this branch before being pushed to **master**.
+Most all of development work happens in this branch before being propagated to **master**.
 - **Experimental** has many more implementations, but many have not been vetted or properly tested.
-Some methods in this branch require extra functionality that cannot be included in a pip install, such as the Vamp binary files or tensorflow.
-This branch is the bleeding edge.
+Some methods in this branch require extra functionality that cannot be included in a pip install, such as the Vamp binary files or pytorch.
 - **gh-pages** is used to auto generate our documentation using Sphinx.
 - Other feature branches do exist from time to time as well.